erf/vid/README.md

 # vid

-A minimal vi-like text editor for the terminal written in Dart 🧑‍💻
+A minimal vi-like text editor for modern terminals written in Dart 🧑‍💻

 > Note: made for myself for fun and learning 🧐